RavensbourneWebMedia/Web-Design-principles/sessions/05/README.md

 Interesting patterns that we observed in your projects:

-* You mostly chose Ed Snowden's tweet.
+* You mostly chose Ed Snowden's or Ed Ball's tweet.
 Why?

 * You overwhelmingly chose short tweets.
 Why?